The Most Popular Operating System Around.

 got around to finishing, this will give you something

-Then if you get disconnected or need to continue downloading later, all you have to do is press the up arrow on your keyboard, and continue downloading it.
-I installed it on a 500 GB
+With "wget -c", if you get disconnected or need to continue downloading later, all you have to do is press the up arrow and enter, on your

 The root password is "lfsisforme".